|

 He propped the woman against a wall, took out the vial of anodyne

-to take more, but he remembered Herzogs warning about stopping
+tempted to take more, but he remembered Herzogs warning

 The woman moaned.
 Wolfram crouched before her and prodded her

-so for much longer.
-And he did not want to risk hitting her again.
+would not be so for much longer, and he did not want to risk hitting

-to get her safely bound and gagged, and somewhere her friends
+he needed to get her safely bound and gagged, and somewhere her

-He looked at the ships, moored along the wharves.
+He scanned the ships, moored along the wharves.
 Or somewhere

 they cannot reach her.

 The pain had already gone.
-He suddenly felt wonderfulstrong,
+Wolfram suddenly felt wonderfulstrong,

 fleet of foot, like an acrobat!
-He lifted the woman back onto
+He lifted the woman onto his shoulders

-run or played with a ball or bowled a hoop.
-And he had no idea
+run or played with a ball or bowled a hoopand he had no

-how he had managed to drag the big elf out of the front door of
+idea how he had managed to drag the big elf out of the front door

-the shop and along the street to Broad Gate, all the while keeping
+of the shop and along the street to Broad Gate, all the while

 Broad Gate was not yet locked and he had no problem leaving the